csantanapr/tutorial-tekton-pipeline/README.md

 update-deployment   4 seconds ago
 ```

 We will be using the `buildah` ClusterTask which gets installed along with the Operator.
-Operator installs few ClusterTask which you can see.
+Operator installs a few ClusterTasks which you can see.

 ```bash
 tkn clustertask ls